Free Alaska Warrant Search (Wanted Person Lookup)

 Interested parties may also use the Public Access to Court Public Records (PACER) to search for federal criminal case information.
 Researchers can search by a person’s name, by entering Case Number and selecting the Docket Sheet or History/Documents query.
 The office charges a fee of $0.10 per page.

-Types of Warrants in Alaska & Their Definitions
+Types of Warrants in Alaska & What Each Means

 An Alaskan warrant search generally means someone is searching for an arrest warrant.
 However, as mentioned above, when conducting a warrant search in this state, researchers should know there are different types.
 Find out the different types of warrants below.